ValentinRonsseray/Extract-to-TXT-Anki/README.md

 **Please note that this addon currently supports the English language only.**

+## Link

+You can access the add-on by clicking this [Extract to TXT Add-on](https://ankiweb.net/shared/info/1758053224)

 ## Features

 - Extracts notes and their content from Anki to a plain text file.